-If you have an issue, contact the Team, or speak to the advice centre, we are here to help you!
+If you have an issue, contact the Student Voice Team, or speak to the advice centre, we are here to help you!

 Complaints

 Sadly, some people do try to do something that is against the rules.
 Inevitably when this happens, they get caught out.
 Sometimes rule breaking is deliberate and sometimes it is accidental.
 There is, however, no distinction; if you break the rules, we will take action against you.
 Campaigning should be in the spirit of fair play.